fieldtrip/website/example/bids_eyetracker.md

 ## SR Research EyeLink

-The SR Research  EyeLink system records the data in a binary file with the extension edf.
+The SR Research  EyeLink system records the data in a binary file with the extension `.edf`.
 This is not to be confused with the European Data Format (https://www.edfplus.info) for EEG and other biological and physical signals.
 The proprietary EyeLink edf format cannot be read in open source software, but SR Research provides a tool called `edf2asc.exe` that converts the data to ASCII format.
 The ASCII format is still difficult to work with and represents a mixture of continuous gaze and pupil diameter parameters with discontinuous events, such as fixation, loss of tracking, etc.

 FieldTrip can read the EyeLink asc format.
 The gaze and/or pupil diameter are represented as continuous raw channels (using FT_READ_DATA), the other information is represented as events (using FT_READ_EVENT).
 For more details you can see http://www.fieldtriptoolbox.org/getting_started/eyelink/.
 In the examples below we use **[data2bids](/reference/data2bids)** to read the asc files and convert the data to a simple eyetracker.tsv file for the continuous gaze and pupil diameter, and an events.tsv file for the discontinuous events.